How to get your child’s sleep back on track after the summer holiday break

 - Have a quiet and calm bedtime routine focused around the bedroom and bathroom area.

-- Then start go for a warm relaxing bath lasting about 10 minutes; a pre-bed bath should not be a play time.
+- Then start go for a warm relaxing bath lasting about 10 minutes; a pre-bed bath should be more like a spa than a water-park.

-- Go straight from the bathroom into the bedroom – do not go back into the living area.
+- Go straight from the bathroom into the bedroom.

-- Pre-dim the lights in the bedroom – this will help with the production of melatonin.
+- Pre-dim the lights in the bedroom as this will help with the production of melatonin.

 - Have 1 or 2 stories.